Kevin Obanor: College career

 Following the season, Obanor transferred to Texas Tech, choosing the Red Raiders over Arkansas.
 He averaged 10 points and 5.5 rebounds per game.
 Obanor announced after the season that he was returning for his fifth season of eligibility.
-On January 30, 2023, Obanor posted 24 points and 13 rebounds in a 80-77 overtime win over Iowa State and surpassed the 2,000-point mark.
+On January 30, 2023, Obanor posted 24 points and 13 rebounds in an 80–77 overtime win over Iowa State and surpassed the 2,000-point mark.

+Professional career

+After going undrafted in the 2023 NBA draft, Obanor joined the Toronto Raptors for the 2023 NBA Summer League.
+On August 1, 2023, he signed with the Raptors, but was waived on September 28.
+On October 30, he joined Raptors 905.

+On October 19, Obanor signed with Toronto, but was waived the same day.
+On October 28, he rejoined Raptors 905, but was waived on December 16.

+On December 19, 2024, Obanor joined the Long Island Nets.

+For the 2025–26 season, Obanor signed with Filou Oostende of the Belgian BNXT League and the Champions League.